MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 }
 ```

-we're placing the value on the PowerShell pipeline and assigning it to the `$result`.
+We're placing the value on the PowerShell pipeline and assigning it to the `$result`.
 You can do
 this same thing with the `if` and `foreach` statements.

 ### Default